sinequa/SinequaForAzure/README.md

 ### 2.2.
 Leverage Strorage Account <a name="storageaccount">

-In order to reduce the cost of the disk usage and to have a better reliability and availibilty on data, Blob Storage Account is broadly used for all data that not require high I/O performance.
+In order to reduce the cost of the disk usage and to have a better reliability and availibilty on data, `Blob Storage Account` is broadly used for all data that not require high I/O performances.

-If a `sinequa-data-storage-url` cloud tag is provided, the components bellows will automaticaly switch from DataDisk to Storage Account.
+If a `sinequa-data-storage-url` `Cloud Tag` is provided, the components bellows will automaticaly switch from `DataDisk` to `Storage Account`.

 It concerns:
 * Document Cache Store